thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

 TODO: Make reference to draft-hoffman-dns-terminology-ter

-The maximum length of the DNS Host Name that can be carried in IPv4 DHCP is 255 bytes, so DNS Host Names longer than 255 bytes SHOULD NOT be used in IPv6 DHCP or IPv6 RA.

 # The DNS over TLS Option

 The DoT DHCP/RA option informs the client that a DoT service is available for